 But, the DVR works most of the time.
 And if all else fails, you can log into many of the channels’ standalone streaming apps/channels.

-AT&T and DirecTV Announcement have announced a new live TV service for later this year, and YouTube and Hulu have both announced new services for next year, so hopefully the competition for solid service and better interfaces will ratchet up even further soon.
+AT&T and DirecTV have announced a new live TV service for later this year.
+And, both YouTube and Hulu have announced new services for next year.
+So hopefully the competition for customer service, interfaces, and programming will heat up soon.